rda0/maubot-exec-cmd/README.md

 # exec
-A [maubot](https://github.com/maubot/maubot) that executes code.
+A [maubot](https://github.com/maubot/maubot) that executes code. exec is updated to be compatible with python 3.8+.

 ## Usage
 The bot is triggered by a specific message prefix (defaults to `!exec`) and